leon4rd/test/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## Past, present, and future walked into a bar....
+It was tense.